From parties at home to scary movie nights, get creative with your Halloween celebrations this year.

 5. Fill a piñata

 A piñata offers a creative alternative to traditional trick-or-treating.
-Whether you’re looking for a piñata to smack with a stick or a pull-string option, you can find one at your local party store.
+Whether you’re looking for a piñata to break with a stick or a pull-string option, you can find one at your local party store.
 Fill it with trinkets and watch as participants take turns in hopes of making treats rain down.

 Don’t want to fill it with candy?
 No problem.
 “For a healthier alternative, opt for crayons and coloring pages, gift cards or individually wrapped bags of pretzels,” suggests Dr. Smith.